brenton-j-andrews/store_inventory/README.md

 Completed for [The Odin Project](https://www.theodinproject.com/lessons/nodejs-inventory-application) Node / Express Course.

 This simple web application is an 'inventory tracker' that allows you to Create / Read / Update and Delete different categories and products contained therein.
-Any user can create a new category or product, but a password must be entered to perform any deletions.
+Any user can create a new category or product, but a password must be entered to perform any deletions and updates.

 The application styling is pretty boring, but I spent my daily creativity allowance over at my [Midieval Themed Message Board](https://github.com/brenton-j-andrews/message_board), so what can you do.